microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

 the shield.
 As we do often with other enums, we could define `true` to be the same as the default appearance, and `false` to be the hidden option.
-As always, the development of the Terminal is an iterative process, where we can incrememntally improve from no setting, to a boolean setting, to a enum-backed one.
+As always, the development of the Terminal is an iterative process, where we can incrementally improve from no setting, to a boolean setting, to a enum-backed one.

 ### Configuring a profile to always run elevated